traceye-io/sapphire-paratime/integrations/ethers-v6/README.md

-# Sapphire + Ethers
+# Sapphire-Ethers

 [![version][ethers-v6-version]][ethers-v6-npm]
 [![size][ethers-v6-size]][ethers-v6-bundlephobia]
 ![downloads][ethers-v6-downloads]

 Integrate your Ethereum-based applications with the privacy features of Oasis Sapphire when using the [Ethers.js] library (version 6).
-This README provides a guide on how to get started with the `@oasisprotocol/sapphire-ethers-v6` package.
+This guide show you how to get started with the `@oasisprotocol/sapphire-ethers-v6` package.

 It may be necessary to use this package to enable automatic end-to-end encryption between the application and the smart contracts deployed on Sapphire.